Designing a Value-Based Decision System for TikTok's Personalized Ads Consent

 Execution

-Introduced brand-aligned illustrations to reinforce warmth, respect, and approachability.
+Introduced brand-aligned illustrations to reinforce warmth and respect.

 Quantitative impact